alokanand524/Jhola-Bazar/README.md

 <<<<<<< HEAD
-# Blinkit Clone - Grocery Delivery App
+# jhola-Bazar - Grocery Delivery App

-A production-ready grocery delivery app built with React Native and Expo, inspired by Blinkit's design and functionality.
+A production-ready grocery delivery app built with React Native and Expo, inspired by Jhola-Bazar's design and functionality.

 ## Features